Home > An Ojibwa Native Artist > A Nice Cup of Tea

 It wasn't just the British who enjoyed a nice cup of tea.
-Even in the bush tea accompanied meals or was the excuse to have a rest or a visit with friends.
+Even in the bush north of Lake Superior miles from any sort of store, folks in the know could enjoy a pot of hot tea.

 The old couple in this picture have decided to have a nice cup of spruce tea before trudging the rest of the way home on this cold winter night.
 It would have been the same spruce tea that was given to Champlain and his men to rescue them from the thralls of scurvy.